Red Sky at Night Quilt - A Scrappy Haven

 Even though I mostly tend towards simple and certain in my quilt making, I'm glad I took on something big and different and risky.
 The feeling of accomplishment is so much bigger, and my love for the quilt, and for myself for making it, is so much deeper.
 This quilt, made of all my favourite scraps and stash, is SO ME.
 And, that makes me proud.

 I would love for you to make this quilt from your favourites, too.
 I'd love for you to feel the easy rhythm of making the units in sensible batches, to enjoy playing with colour and print as you piece the blocks together, and to lay it out and think, YES!
 It worked!
-Join me as I walk you through the pattern, step by step, for a special quilt-along starting Sept 13!
+Join me as I walk you through the pattern, step by step, through a series of weekly newsletters delivered straight to your inbox.
+Find out more below!

 Leave a comment